Everything you need to know to get set up and get the most out of it.

 Add foods to Breakfast, Lunch, Dinner or Snacks.

 Click any logged meal card to open it.
-Click ✏️ on an individual item to edit it — change the name, quantity or any macro.
+Click โ๏ธ on an individual item to edit it โ change the name, quantity or any macro.
 Changing the quantity automatically rescales protein, carbs, fat and calories using the original per-gram ratio.
+The same validation applies as when logging: quantity must be greater than 0 and no more than 10,000g, macros cannot be negative or exceed their per-item limits (calories โค 9,999 kcal, protein/carbs/fat โค 999g), and names cannot exceed 500 characters.

 The calorie ring turns red if you go over your daily target.
 AI features reset at midnight UTC each day.

-Inside a meal edit sheet, click "★ Save as meal" to save the entire meal as a named bundle in one click.
-Great for meals you eat often — like your usual breakfast.
+Inside a meal edit sheet, click "โ Save as meal" to save the entire meal as a named bundle in one click.
+Saved meal names cannot exceed 200 characters, and each item quantity must be greater than 0 and no more than 10,000g.
+Great for meals you eat often โ like your usual breakfast.

-When adding food, open the ⭐ Favourites tab to see both your starred individual foods and your saved meals.
-Starred foods show the default serving — click to adjust quantity, then log in one click.
+When adding food, open the โญ Favourites tab to see your starred individual foods, saved meals, and saved recipes.
+Starred foods show the default serving โ click to adjust quantity, then log in one click.
 Saved meals log all items at once.
+Saved recipes log at their per-serving macros โ adjust the servings stepper to log more than one.

-Go to Library → Recipes to build custom recipes.
-Click + Create recipe, give it a name, set the number of servings, then describe the dish in the text box.
-AI parses it into a full ingredient list with macros.
-Adjust quantities per ingredient — macros rescale automatically.
+Go to Library โ Recipes to build custom recipes.
+Click + Create recipe, give it a name (up to 200 characters), set the number of servings (must be 1 or more), then either list ingredients in the text box and click โ๏ธ Parse ingredients (AI extracts macros from your list), or describe a dish name (e.g. "chicken stir fry") and click โจ Generate recipe โ AI creates the full ingredient list, macros, and cooking method for you.
+Adjust quantities per ingredient โ macros rescale automatically.
 Check the per-serving totals, then save.
+Generate uses 1 AI credit per recipe (free: 3/day, PRO: 20/day).

 Starring a food only requires that it was logged via AI at least once (so it exists in your library).
 Foods logged from the Open Food Facts search database can also be starred from the library.

-The Wellbeing menu (in the top nav) contains: Daily steps, Sleep, Recovery, Body measurements and Habits.
+The Wellbeing menu (in the top nav) contains: Daily steps, Sleep, Recovery, Body measurements, Habits, Journal and Medications.

 If you have a Polar device connected, the Recovery tab shows your HRV, nightly recharge score and sleep data automatically after each night.